inesosman/OIAR/README.md

 The above-mentioned correspondences will lead to addition of three equivalence axioms between the __Abdominal_lymph_node__ class (from FMA (Ont1)) and its three matched classes __Intra-abdominal_Lymph_Node__ (from NCI (Ont2)), __Abdominal_lymph_node_group__ (from SNOMED (Ont3)), and __Abdominal_lymph_node_structure__ (from SNOMED (Ont3)).
 For this example, we chose to give our future merged ontology the following IRI : "http://integration".

 The following figures show the __Abdominal_lymph_node__ class in our output ontology that resulted from the merging of the three _LargeBio_ ontologies.
+The framed axioms are the added bridging axioms.

 You can view and download our merged ontologies from the [Output folder](https://github.com/inesosman/OIAR/blob/master/Output).